intendednull/yewdux/docs/src/ssr.md

 }
 ```

-Yewdux hooks automatically detect when YewduxRoot is present, and us it accordingly.
+Yewdux hooks automatically detect when YewduxRoot is present, and use it accordingly.

 ## SSR with struct components